Massachusetts Institute of Technology Admission Guidelines

 - Talk with the experts

-When you're nearing completion with your application, chat up with the experts and let them see what you got.
-Being able to have a second opinion and seeing what you missed out will help you in perfecting your application in ways you never thought you could do it.
+When you're nearing completion with your application, chat with the experts.
+You can ask them how well their application aligned with MIT's admission requirements.
+Having a second opinion and seeing what you missed out on will help you perfect your application.

-Submit everything, cross your fingers and hope for the best
+Submit everything, cross your fingers, and hope for the best

-Alternative Option: Attend a different college and transfer to Cornell later
+Alternative Option: Attend a different college and transfer to MIT later

-MIT is one heck of a college being one of the top-ranked universities that encourage innovation, risk-taking, initiative and other factors that let the students see the world beyond its limits.
+MIT is one of the top-ranked universities that encourage innovation, risk-taking, initiative.
 It's no wonder many applicants do their best to get here and see what it's all about.
-It's no walk in the park being accepted here, but if you're determined to apply here and be one of MIT's most exceptional students, then you got what it takes to be with them!
+It's no walk in the park to get acceptance here.
+But if you're determined to be MIT's most exceptional students, then you got what it takes to be with them!